 Before leaving Lower Town for Sandy Hill, we should mention Notre Dame Basilica, the oldest church in the capital, built between 1841 and 1865 on the site of an earlier church built in 1832.
 It contains beautiful statues and woodwork carved by Louis Philippe Hebert, Phillipe Pariseau and Flavien Rochon whose house was described above.
 The tower of the Basilica stands nearly 55 metres high and the organ has more than 4000 pipes!.
 This just a small sample of buildings constructed before Canada became a nation in 1867.

-Louis Besserer, a lawyer from Quebec, bought a large parcel of land that became the area known as Sandy Hill, one of the first “elite” neighborhoods in Ottawa.
-Besserer's land purchase took place in 1828, but the area did not really develop before Ottawa was picked as the site of Canada's capital by Queen Victoria in 1857.
+Louis Besserer, a notary public from Quebec, owned a large parcel of land that became the area known as Sandy Hill, one of the first “elite” neighborhoods in Ottawa.
+Besserer had inherited the land from his deceased brother Rene Leonard Besserer (d.
+1823) in 1828, but the area did not really develop before Ottawa was picked as the site of Canada's capital by Queen Victoria in 1857.
 Growth accelerated after Confederation and the area became home to many politicians and senior government officials.

 One of the oldest houses in Sandy Hill is the Besserer House built c.
 1844 where L. J. Besserer lived from 1844 to 1866.
 It was later occupied by W. T. McDougal, one of the fathers of Confederation.
 The house is at 149 Daly Ave and is really the center of Sandy Hill development.
 Some changes to the verandas and the western face have taken place since 1844, but the house is still largely the same as when it was originally built.

 These are only a few of the historic buildings in downtown Ottawa.
-Take a tour under the auspices of ROPFO or Heritage Ottawa and discover much, much more!
+Take a tour and discover much, much more!

 Cliff Scott, an Ottawa resident since 1954 and a former history lecturer at the University of Ottawa (UOttawa), he also served in the Royal Canadian Air Force and the Public Service of Canada.